Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 TERMINATION AND WITHDRAWAL POLICY

-Student may Withdraw from the Program by providing written notice to the School not less than 30 days before the natural expiration of any Enrollment Term for any or for no reason, by contacting [support@arcstofreedom.com].
+Student may Withdraw from the Program by providing written notice to the School not less than 30 days before the natural expiration of any Enrollment Term for any or for no reason, by contacting support@arcstofreedom.com.
 In addition, ARCS or the Certification Board may involuntarily terminate Student, at any time for breach or default of any policy or obligation to which a Student may be subject.
 Such termination by the School will not relieve Student of any financial obligations under any Agreement to which such Student may be subject at the time of termination or Withdrawal until the expiration of the Student’s Enrollment Term.

 LEAVE OF ABSENCE

-In the event that Student is experiencing financial or other hardship, ARCS offers Students up to 60-days Leave of Absence (consecutive or not), throughout the duration of each Enrollment Term.
-Student should submit a formal request for Leave of Absence by emailing [support@arcstofreedom.com].
-Approval of any leave request is granted on an individual basis in ARCS’s sole discretion.
+In the event that Student is experiencing financial or other hardship, ARCS offers Students up to 60-days standard Leave of Absence (consecutive or not) and an additional 30 days hardship Leave of Absence, throughout the duration of Student’s enrollment.
+Student should submit a formal request for Leave of Absence by emailing support@arcstofreedom.com.

 Only ARCS Administrator(s) can approve Leave Request(s).
 ARCS Administration may require Student to produce documentation of hardship, in order to approve any Leave of Absence Request.